LPology/Bootstrap-IE7Fix/README.md

 Bootstrap 3 IE7 Fix
 ============================
 Adds IE7 support to Bootstrap 3.

+* Adds IE7-specific formatting to Bootstrap components and HTML elements
+* Fixes IE hasLayout bug with zoom
+* Applies IE inline hack to fix the inline-block bug
+* VM tested for most reliability

 ### How to Use ###
 Add this conditional after bootstrap.css: